 - Include foods rich in vitamin C. Vitamin C is an important nutrient which supports your toddler’s immune system – green leafy vegetables, citrus fruits, kiwi fruit and strawberries are all great sources of vitamin C;

 - Include foods rich in vitamin D. Vitamin D helps to keep the immune system working well.
 The most abundant way of getting enough vitamin D is through direct sunlight on the skin, however due to the risks of too much sun exposure many health care professionals will recommend a vitamin D supplement for children in the first 2 years of life.
 Ask your healthcare professional about vitamin D supplementation for your little one.

-Eat plenty of foods rich in iron.
-Another nutrient that supports your toddlers immune system.
+- Eat plenty of foods rich in iron.
+Iron is a key nutrient that supports your toddlers immune system to function at its best.
 Red meat in particular is high in iron, but also include other sources such as fish and chicken and eggs;